Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 In Fig.~\ref{fig:fig1a} we show the result of a self-consistent chemical potential calculation.
 The bare chemical potential temperature shift remains smaller than the self-consistent result until some finite temperature value, when the trend reverses [see Fig.~\ref{fig:fig1a} (a)].
 At the highest considered temperature, the bare temperature and interaction induced chemical potential shift is larger than the shift obtained in a self-consistent calculation.
 Even though the observed differences between the two are quite small, we find that interactions mitigate the chemical potential temperature shift.
 In agreement with Ref.~\citenum{Carbotte10}, we find that in comparison with the $\mu(T\rightarrow$0) calculation from the bare DOS, the self-consistent calculation leads to an interaction-induced reduction of the chemical potential [see Fig.~\ref{fig:fig1a} (b)].

 In Fig.~\ref{fig:fig2}(a) we show the temperature variations in the imaginary part of the electron self-energy.
-At low temperatures, a characteristic energy dependence can be recognized resulting from the linear bands and the interaction with the optical phonons (i.e., G and A$_1'$ modes)~\cite{Carbotte10}.
+At low temperatures, a characteristic energy dependence can be recognized resulting from the linear bands and the interaction with the optical phonons (i.e., G and A$_1'$ modes)~\cite{Carbotte10,park07}.
 The resulting renormalization of the quasi-particle DOS with temperature is shown in Fig.~\ref{fig:fig2}(b).
 The remaining panels in Fig.~\ref{fig:fig2} show how the three different approaches to the $1/\tau_{\rm op}(\omega)$ calculation affect the electron-hole and phonon properties.
 The simplest approximation amounts to neglecting the energy dependence in the DOS.
 For graphene, it leads to almost no renormalization of the $\omega_G$ frequency, and weak linewidth contribution (blue line).
 On the other hand, considering the variations of the DOS with energy leads to larger values for the electron-hole self-energy, strong G mode renormalizations and significant linewidth contribution (red and yellow lines).
 The characteristic rapidly increasing DOS in graphene with $E_{F}=100$\,meV, leads to the higher contribution coming from the ratio $N_0(\varepsilon)/N_0$ in Eq.~\eqref{eq:inv_tau2} (red), or $\Tilde{N}(\varepsilon)/N_0$ for the case when quasi-particle DOS is included (yellow), which is then almost always larger than 1.
 Note how the proper inclusion of dynamical EPC leads to a quadratic temperature dependence of $1/\tau_{\rm op}(\omega)$ in the low temperature limit~\cite{allen74,nina23}.
-Here we emphasize once again that to obtain the proper EPC-induced temperature-dependent phonon dynamics, it is crucial to account for the full self-consistent interactions of electron-hole pairs (inclusion of electron-hole self-energies with renormalized quasi-particle electronic structure) and conservation of the number of carriers (inclusion of interacting chemical potential shifts), both of which are usually omitted in the simulation of the phonon dynamics of Raman-active modes in graphene.
+Here we emphasize once again that to obtain the proper EPC-induced temperature-dependent phonon dynamics, it is crucial to account for the full self-consistent interactions of electron-hole pairs (inclusion of electron-hole self-energies with renormalized quasi-particle electronic structure) and conservation of the number of carriers (inclusion of interacting chemical potential shifts), both of which are usually omitted in the simulation of the phonon dynamics of Raman-active modes in graphene, as well as in other systems where EPC plays an important role.
+Using the model Hamiltonians, this electron-mediated anharmonicity was argued to be important for charge-density-wave (CDW) materials where EPC is strong and these higher-order effects contribute to the CDW transition temperature and renormalization of electronic structure\,\cite{varma83,flicker15,yoshiyama86}.